 1. Zoo Boise

-Zoo Boise was definitely a highlight of this trip and for young Everett one of the top fun things to do.
-It is located downtown in Julia Davis Park and is home to 300 animals from 100 different species.
+Zoo Boise was definitely a highlight of this trip and for young Everett one of the top fun things to do in Boise with kids.
+This living science facility located downtown in Julia Davis Park and is home to 300 animals from 100 different species.

-Besides walking around and seeing the various creatures from penguins to sloths to ring-tailed lemurs and gila monsters, Zoo Boise also offers a number of worthwhile special attractions.
+Besides walking around and seeing the various creatures from camel to elephant, penguins to sloths, ring-tailed lemurs to Gila monsters, Zoo Boise also offers a number of worthwhile special attractions.

 Everett loved the Giraffe Encounter, which takes place between 1:30 pm-2:30 pm daily.
 That’s when visitors can feed lettuce leaves to residents Jabari and Tafari.
 Or at least the lettuce is supposed to be for the giraffes.
 In our case, Everett decided he’d rather take a few bites himself than share his with the giraffe!